You want extended vehicle protection, but not with a company that’s going to fall short.

 If you want to avoid the worst extended auto warranty companies, you must perform your due diligence.
 Not every plan that industry leaders recommend is going to work for you.

 During your process, we suggest that you obtain quotes from multiple providers.
-In addition to Endurance, CARCHEX, and CarShield, we recommend companies like Protect My Car, who we found to have the Best Maintenance Plans, and autopom!, our choice for Best Claims Process.
+In addition to Endurance, CARCHEX, and CarShield, we recommend companies like Protect My Car, who we found to have the Best Maintenance Benefits, and autopom!, our choice for Best Claims Process.
 Take time to read through all of the paperwork and ensure you understand the what the warranty covers.
 Only when you feel comfortable with the provider should you commit to an extended vehicle warranty.

 Read our guides to other warranty providers: